AngleProtocol/angle-docs/guides/app-guides/earn/staking.md

 - Claim from multiple gauges in **one transaction** by clicking on the `Claim Rewards` button on the right.
 When using this modal, you can select/unselect the gauges you want to claim rewards from and then:
   - **`Claim ANGLE`**: this claims your ANGLE rewards from all the selected gauges (except the UniswapV3 related ones) in one transaction.
-  - **`Claim and Lock ANGLE`**: this claims your ANGLE rewards from all the selected gauges (except the UniswapV3-related ones) in one transaction **and** lock them into your existing ANGLE lock.
+  - **`Claim and Lock ANGLE`**: this claims your ANGLE rewards from all the selected gauges (except the UniswapV3-related ones) in one transaction **and** locks them into your existing ANGLE lock.
 This increases your veANGLE balance and doesn't affect your lock expiration date. _NB: this is only possible if you already have ANGLE locked.
 You can lock ANGLE [here](https://app.angle.money/lock)._

 ![Claim rewards modal](/.gitbook/assets/claim-rewards-modal.png)